 Post-Partum Poop.
 I now dread it more than I dread birth.
 Never thought you would hear that, did ya?
-I had ZERO issues with this my first go around with Olivia.
+I had ZERO issues with this my first.
 In fact, I had the opposite problem.
 So, when I had my second, I was unpleasantly surprised with the pooping issues that plagued me after I gave birth.
 Also, YES.
 I am writing about shitting in this blog post.
 If you don’t shit, you can gladly leave – but we all know you do, so you might as well stay and get educated on pooping after childbirth, Mmmmmm kay? 😉

 ((Side note, talking about shit is pretty funny.))

 Okay, okay.
 I’m done making fun.
 So….what did I do to solve this pooping dilemma?
 Let me tell you.

 First, I cried.
 For like ever.
 Because, well……